Introduction

 Comparing across multiple documents

-The fix: use multi-step retrieval.
+The fix: multi-step retrieval.
 Retrieve once, figure out what other documents are referenced, then retrieve from those too.

 Stale information